sheilasaia/reproducibili-tea/README.md

 ### Tea Talk
 1. Why [reproducibili-tea](https://reproducibilitea.org/)?
-2. Real talk - Sweet Tea
+2. Real talk - Sweet Tea vs Unsweet Tea (which is better)

 ### Discussion
 * Working towards being *as open as possible, where you improve with each iteration*